 The most common factor is genetics.
 First step – find out if your parents or grandparents have the same toes as you!

 The second biggest factor is footwear.
 If you think about any prolonged posture, our body will adapt to that position.
 Sitting in front of a computer all day causes a slumped over back, and narrow shoes over years causes toes to be squeezed together.
-Over time, this causes the big toe to drift over and the other toes to claw up to fit the shape of the shoe!
+This causes the big toe to drift over and the other toes to claw up to fit the shape of the shoe!

 Bunions are either classified as Stage 1 (mild), Stage 2 (moderate) or Stage 3 (severe).